Two generational shifts are happening to America at the exact same moment — and nobody seems to see how they fit together.

 Community, purpose, walkability, things to do — and a way out of isolation.

-Money and life flow toward the campus.
+Money and vitality flow to the campus.
 Housing, community, and meaning flow back.
 Both arrows are real.
 That's why this is a deal, not a donation.

 A college that's shrinking but alive adds older residents alongside its students.
 Empty wings fill up.
 Residents stabilize the budget; students gain mentors; the campus regains the one thing a half-empty campus most lacks — life.